Studio Dumbar

-Studio Dumbar is a highly influential Dutch graphic design agency with a long heritage.
-Its work has helped shape, not only Dutch, but international design for over four decades.
+Studio Dumbar is a Dutch graphic design agency.

 History

 Studio Dumbar was founded by Gert Dumbar in 1977, in the Hague.
-In 2003, the studio moved to Rotterdam, as Michel de Boer took over the creative direction, after Gert Dumbar’s retirement.
-In 2011 Liza Enebeis became the studio’s third creative director.
-The studio is also lead by Tom Dorresteijn, Strategy Director since 2005, and Wouter Dirks, Operations Director since 2016.
-In 2016 the studio became part of Dept, a digital agency with over 2500 specialists in 19 countries.
+In 2003, the studio moved to Rotterdam, as Michel de Boer took over the creative direction, after Gert Dumbar's retirement.
+In 2011 Liza Enebeis became the studio's third creative director.
+The studio was acquired by Dept, a digital marketing firm, in 2016.

 Philosophy and influence

-Studio Dumbar describes itself as “an international branding agency specialised in visual identity and communication design” meaning that it creates every visible expression of a brand or organisation — offline and online.
-Its international scope is reflected in its team, with an average of seven nationalities in Rotterdam.
+Studio Dumbar describes itself as “an international design agency specialised in visual branding and online branding”.

 Fragmented, sometimes complex to the edge of chaos, and layered with complex typography, many Dumbar projects in the early 1980s caused consternation among advocates of a more ordered aesthetic.
-But by the late 1980s many European designers were mimicking Studio Dumbar’s approach, causing Gert Dumbar to place a moratorium on these techniques within his firm.
+By the late 1980s, many European designers were mimicking Studio Dumbar's approach, causing Gert Dumbar to place a moratorium on these techniques within his firm.